 In programming projects, students can work alone or in small groups to develop language technology software, earning up to a maximum of 6 ECTS credits (for 180 hours).
 The projects can, but do not have to, be carried out as part of current research projects at the department.

-Topics The institute maintains a list of open projects.
+Topics The department maintains a list of open projects.
 However, the students are also invited to propose their own projects, which may also be interdisciplinary in connection with the main subject.

 Time Normally projects are taken on over the summer so that majority of the work can take place in during the lecture-free period.
 Programming projects must be completed within six months.